 If an individual is unsure whether a WWC Check is required, please clarify with the relevant Planning and Resources Managers or Casual Co-ordinators in your School.
-You can also contact the RMIT Casual Recruitment Team on (03) 9604 9665 or firstname.lastname@example.org
+You can also contact the RMIT Casual Recruitment Team on (03) 9925 0600 (selection #1 - between 8.30am to 5.00pm Mon-Fri) or firstname.lastname@example.org

-Any casual employee working at RMIT will be responsible for paying for the Working With Children Check.
-The cost for 2018 financial year is $121.40.
+RMIT will be responsible for paying for the Working With Children Check for all casual staff where it is a requirement of the role.

 No it will not.
 Timesheets for casual employees will still be submitted as per the current process.
 RMIT is currently looking at possible solutions to improve the way we manage ‘Time & Attendance’.
 Casual employees should speak with relevant Planning and Resources Managers and/or Casual Co-ordinators for more information on this.